Julian-Moncarz/whisper-hotkey-tool/README.md

 # Whisper Hotkey Tool

-A macOS application that converts speech to text using OpenAI's Whisper model.
+A macOS application that converts speech to text using Faster Whisper.
 Press a hotkey, speak, and the transcribed text will appear at your cursor position.

 ## Features

 - **Global Hotkeys**: Start and stop recording from anywhere with customizable keyboard shortcuts
-- **Local Processing**: Uses OpenAI's Whisper models running locally on your machine for privacy
+- **Local Processing**: Uses Faster Whisper models running locally on your machine for privacy and speed
-- **Multiple Models**: Choose between different Whisper models (tiny, base, small, medium, large) based on your accuracy needs and hardware capabilities
+- **Multiple Models**: Choose between different Whisper models (tiny, base, small, medium, large-v2) based on your accuracy needs and hardware capabilities
+- **Voice Activity Detection**: Automatically detects and processes only speech segments
+- **Optimized Performance**: Uses CTranslate2 backend for faster inference
 - **Clipboard Integration**: Automatically inserts transcribed text at the current cursor position
 - **Menu Bar Interface**: Simple, unobtrusive menu bar application
 - **Memory-Only Processing**: Audio recordings are kept in memory only and never saved to disk for enhanced privacy